-Tomatoes in Italy, vanilla in France, potatoes in Ireland—these foods may seem indigenous to each country, but, in fact, these ingredients (among many others) are from the Americas.
-North, Central, and South America are home to many foods we may associate with cuisines from around the world, and thus, the entire culinary landscape of the planet would be completely different if it wasn't for these native American foods.
+Tomatoes in Italy, vanilla in France, potatoes in Ireland—these foods may seem indigenous to each country, but, in fact, these foods originated from the Americas.
+North, Central, and South America are home to many foods we may associate with cuisines from around the world.
+The entire culinary landscape of the planet would be completely different if it was not for these native American foods.

 01 of 10

-As you may have suspected, though, this pear-shaped fruit is from a tree that is native to Mexico and Central America.
-There is evidence it has been cultivated in Central America since 5,000 BC.
+This pear-shaped fruit is from a tree that is native to Mexico and Central America.
+There is evidence that it has been cultivated in Central America since 5,000 BC.
 The Mayans believed the avocado had magical powers and was an aphrodisiac.
-Perhaps due to its appearance, the Aztecs named the fruit "ahuacat," which means "testicle."

-Avocado's amazing silky texture is due to its high-fat content of over 20% (but it is the beneficial mono-unsaturated type).
-Sailors used to call avocados "butter pears" and actually used the flesh as one would use butter.
+Avocado's amazing silky texture is due to its high-fat content of over 20 percent (it is the beneficial, monounsaturated type).
+Sailors used to call avocados "butter pears" and actually used the flesh as you would use butter.
 In the U.S., California is the largest producer of avocados.
-While there are many varieties grown, the most popular is the "Hass" variety.
+While there are many varieties grown, the most popular is the Hass variety.

 02 of 10

-Chili peppers, both hot and sweet, are a common ingredient in almost every major cuisine worldwide; it's especially hard to imagine Asian cuisine without them.
+Chili peppers, both hot and sweet, are a common ingredient in almost every major cuisine worldwide.
+It is especially hard to imagine Asian cuisine without hot peppers.
 The origin of the chili pepper began in the Americas over 10,000 years ago.
-Peppers were clearly one of the first crops grown by the Native Americans; from Peru up to New Mexico, these prehistoric people grew chili peppers for both culinary and medicinal benefits.
+Peppers were clearly one of the first crops grown by Indigenous peoples from Peru up to New Mexico.
+These prehistoric people grew chili peppers for both culinary and medicinal benefits.

-Christopher Columbus is credited with naming them "peppers" because he thought they tasted like an Asian spice (the peppercorn variety).
-After being brought back to Europe they quickly spread around the globe, especially thriving in the tropics.
-From Mexican salsa to Thai curries to Italian fra diavolo to Buffalo chicken wings, there are thousands of recipes throughout the world that use chili peppers for flavor and to add spice.
+After colonizers brought the peppers to Europe, they quickly spread around the globe due to European colonial efforts.
+Peppers especially thrived in the tropics.
+From Mexican salsa and Thai curries to Italian fra diavolo and Buffalo chicken wings, there are thousands of recipes throughout the world that use chili peppers for flavor and to add spice.

 03 of 10

-It is hard to imagine a world without chocolate and all of its delicious forms, from Belgian chocolate bars to German chocolate cakes to French hot chocolate.
-This list would make you think the sweet was born in Europe, while, in fact, its origins are in the Americas.
+It is hard to imagine a world without chocolate and all of its delicious forms like Belgian chocolate bars, German chocolate cake, and French chocolate croissants.
+This list makes it sound like this popular sweet came from Europe, while, in fact, its origins are in the Americas.

 Cacao has been grown for over 3,000 years in Central America and Mexico and is produced from the seeds of the cacao tree, which is native to South America.
 The Maya and Aztec cultures both used the cacao beans, but it was not the sweet treat we think of today.
 It was fermented and made into a drink that was often flavored with chili peppers as well.
-Our modern chocolate is made from cocoa, which is produced from the roasted, and ground, cacao beans.
+Modern chocolate is made from cocoa, which is produced from roasted and ground cacao beans.

 04 of 10

-Corn makes its way into many recipes in Africa, including koki (their version of a tamale), is the basis to Italy's creamy polenta, and is called tōmorokoshi in Japan, where it is basted with soy sauce and grilled.
-As we know, it is also an American staple, from on the cob to in the can.
-Before the Pilgrims discovered it in Truro, MA, on Cape Cod, it was a thriving crop in Mexico.
+Corn makes its way into many recipes in Africa, including koki (an African tamale).
+It is the basis to Italy's creamy polenta and is called tōmorokoshi in Japan, where it is basted with soy sauce and grilled.
+It is an American staple, from on the cob to sweet corn from the can.
+Before colonizers of America discovered Indigenous peoples' corn in the Massachusetts town of Truro, on Cape Cod, it was a thriving crop in Mexico.

-Over 5,000 years ago, Native Americans were cultivating "maize" in what is now Mexico.
-The term "corn" was actually a generic English word for any granular particle, most often used when referring to other cereal grains.
-The early English settlers called the Native tribe's staple crop "Indian grain," then, "Indian corn" which was later shortened to just "corn."
-Corn was vital in the survival of the first European settlers, as it produces much more grain from an acre of land than any other crop, and can be eaten fresh and stored for long periods when dry.Continue to 5 of 10 below.
+Over 5,000 years ago, Indigenous peoples were cultivating maize in what is now Mexico.
+The term "corn" is a generic English word for any granular particle, most often used when referring to cereal grains.
+The early English colonizers called Indigenous peoples' staple crop "Indian grain," then, "Indian corn," which was later shortened to simply "corn."
+Corn was vital for the survival of the first European colonizers since it produced much more grain from an acre of land than any other crop.Continue to 5 of 10 below.

 05 of 10

-Although we may associate this fruit with the Caribbean Islands, Thailand's national dish, "Som Tam," is a sweet and spicy salad made from unripe, green papaya.
-This fruit was originally cultivated in tropical America thousands of years ago, but it has made its way all across the globe.
+Although you may associate papaya with the Caribbean Islands, Thailand's national dish, som tam, is a sweet and spicy salad made from unripe, green papaya.
+This fruit was originally cultivated in what is now Southern Mexico thousands of years ago, but it has made its way all across the globe.

-If you think you have never tried papaya, you may have to think again.
 An enzyme called papain, which is extracted from papaya, is the most common ingredient in tenderizing meat rubs.
-So, without even knowing it, you have been seasoning you're T-bone with papaya!
+So, without even knowing it, you might be seasoning your T-bone with papaya.

 06 of 10

-There is evidence that peanuts were domesticated in South America over 7,00 years ago.
-Today, China is the world's largest producer of peanuts.
+There is evidence that peanuts were domesticated in around South America's Paraguay and Prarana rivers over 7,000 years ago.
+Now, China is the world's largest producer of peanuts.
 It was brought to China by the Portuguese in the 1600s and became a very popular addition to many dishes, as anyone who frequents Chinese restaurant knows.
-These nuts are also used in African cooking and are often referred to as "groundnuts."
+These nuts are also used prominently in African cooking and are often referred to as "groundnuts."

-To a cook, a peanut is certainly a nut, but to a botanist, it's technically a "woody, indehiscent legume," meaning it is really a bean.
+To a cook, a peanut is certainly a nut, but to a botanist, it's technically a "woody, indehiscent legume," which means it is really a bean.

 07 of 10

-Although we may associate Hawaii with the birthplace of the pineapple, the fruit didn't actually arrive in the 50th state until 1770 and wasn't commercially produced until the 1880s.
-It was Christopher Columbus who discovered the pineapple on the island of Guadeloupe in 1493, but the fruit had been growing in South American for years prior.
+Although we may associate Hawaii with the birthplace of the pineapple, the fruit didn't actually arrive in the 50th state until 1770 and was not commercially produced until the 1880s.
+Christopher Columbus stumbled upon a pineapple on the island of Guadeloupe in 1493 during his conquest to colonize the region, but the fruit had been already growing in South America.

-The word "pineapple" was originally an old European term for what's now called pinecones.
-When the explorers discovered this fruit in the American tropics, they called them "pineapples" because they thought they looked very similar.
+The word "pineapple" was originally an old European term for what is now called pinecones.
+When the colonizers discovered this fruit in the American tropics, they called them "pineapples" because they thought they looked very similar.

-Today, pineapple is seen in Chinese cuisine, featured in Australian recipes, is even an ingredient in cakes in Poland, and, of course, is a favorite American fruit.
+Today, pineapple is used in Chinese cuisine, featured in Australian recipes, and is even an ingredient in cakes in Poland.

 08 of 10

 When we hear potato we may instantly think of Ireland, but this starchy tuber's origins are traced back to the prehistoric mountains of Argentina.
-It eventually migrated up through all the Americas and was taken back to Europe where it found many homes, Ireland being the most famous.
+European colonization resulted in its migration up through all the Americas and Europe.
+It found its way into many countries through Europe, Ireland being one of the most notable.

 While there were originally only a handful of varieties cultivated, today there are over 5,000.
 Interestingly, the commercial varieties that Americans currently enjoy were actually developed in Europe.Continue to 9 of 10 below.